sergiudm/notes/SUSTechLearning/optimal control and estimation/lec2 linearization of non-linear systems.md

-# linearization and taylor expansion
+# linearization and Taylor expansion
 ## Jacobian matrix
 ### Definition
 The Jacobian matrix is a matrix of all first-order partial derivatives of a vector-valued function.
 It is used to represent the rate of change of a vector-valued function with respect to a vector.